crisco00xd/beautybook/backend/Readme.md

 # BeautyBook - Backend

-Web application built using Flask, SQLAlchemy, and MySQL.
+Web application built using Flask and MySQL.

 ## Requirements